-Such disparate data makes it difficult to draw general conclusions from the data.
+Such contrasting data makes it difficult to make a general interpretation thus allowing for conclusions to be drawn.

-Some negative statistics are due to the fact that during the year under review, amounts due from the previous year were finally paid in the current year and thus, revenues exceed sales for the current year.
+Some negative statistics are due to the fact that during the year under review, amounts due from the previous year were finally paid in the current year and thus the revenue may even exceed the sales for the current year.